 Ms. Theresa Sumrall joined the Atkinson Research Lab as part of the UF Diabetes Center of Excellence in 2004 as an undergraduate laboratory assistant.
 Her duties in the lab now range from processing blood samples for clinical trials to general lab and database maintenance.
 She finds it very fulfilling to work with scientists who are committed to searching for ways to prevent diabetes and improve the lives of the people it affects.

-Young Mee earned her Master of science degree in microbiology from Hanyang University, Seoul, South Korea.
-She admitted in Interdisciplinary Program in Biomedical Scineces at University of Florida in 2008 and joined the Atkinson lab in 2009 for pursuing her doctoral degree.
-Her major goal of study is the investigation of tolerogenic vaccine formulations by using nanoparticle delivery system in type 1 diabetes.
+Young Mee earned her Master of Science degree in microbiology from Hanyang University, Seoul, South Korea.
+She was admitted to the Interdisciplinary Program in Biomedical Sciences at University of Florida in 2008 and joined the Atkinson lab in 2009.
+Her predominantly studies tolerogenic vaccine formulations by using nanoparticle delivery system in type 1 diabetes.

 Kimberly C. Young has worked within the University of Florida Diabetes team for over 10 years, and has been employed by the university for over 25; she is currently the Diabetes Research Studies Coordinator in the Atkinson lab.
 Ms. Young serves as the chief financial officer and is also responsible for collecting, organizing, and disseminating information/data related to the performance of the Atkinson Lab.
 Along with these tasks, Ms. Young oversees the collection and filing of annual progress reports for all funded studies, as well as aides the investigators with subject recruitment and demographic data collection for each human subject.
 Throughout her years working within the lab, Ms. Young has enjoyed working with the group of researchers, and become an advocate for those affected by Type 1 diabetes.